Harry137/my-first-webpage/README.md

 ## Description

-_{A demonstration of how I used CSS and HTML technologies to create my-first-webpage and my-favorite-things projects}_
+_A demonstration of how I used CSS and HTML technologies to create my-first-webpage and my-favorite-things projects_

 ## Setup/Installation Requirements